What are Fundraising Games?

 Heads or Tails

 This coin toss game gets donors up and into the action before your live auction or main event.
-Participants start standing up and signal their bets by placing a hand on their head or "tail".
+Participants start by standing up and signalling their bets by placing a hand on their head or "tail".
 The emcee flips the coin, and the losing side must sit down.
 The coin toss continues like this until one player remains to claim the prize!

 Pricing: $5, $10, or $15 based on the prize value.
 Use light-up wristbands or other wearable items as "tickets" to generate interest in other guests.

 Your paddle raise is a key element of your fundraiser.
 Gamify it to raise even more with "last paddle up".
 In this fundraising game, the auctioneer or emcee calls out pledge amounts.
 The final paddle still raised at the end of the appeal wins a luxury travel experience.

 The catch?
 Pledges are cumulative, so each dollar amount is added to the last.
 This game works best at the end of your appeal to wring out those last big donations.